Books. Lots of Books.

 Now, I had grand plans of liveblogging the entire building process, which fell apart for a variety of reasons, one of which was that we ended up spacing the building out over two full days and then another partial day of securing the shelves to the wall and several days of unpacking books.
 And another of which was Halloween getting in the way of the whole thing.
 If I had liveblogged the whole thing, then you would have been subject to lots of entries like this:

 1:23pm - K. and I just spent 10 minutes quasi-bickering about the pattern that the shelves should form.
 You see, there are two different heights of shelves -- the taller shelf actually consists of three small shelves, and the smaller shelf consists of one bigger shelf.
 Confused?
 So are we, and to be completely honest I remember that we decided to put them in the order low-high-high-low, but even now I can't remember if "low" referred to the smaller shelf unit or the small shelves in a big unit.
 Sigh.
-Now you see what K. has to put up with, and I acknowledge that my Ph.D. is not in either memory or shelf-design.
+Now you see what K. has to put up with, and I acknowledge that my Ph.D. is not in either memory or shelf-design.and this:

 2:06pm - One of the (low/high) shelves is now finished as well.
 These are actually fairly easy to put together -- I am not sure if I just exaggerate the confusing IKEA directions in my mind or if they have improved since the last time I put together IKEA furniture, which was September 9, 2001 -- maybe this is just one of those things that has improved to prove to the terrorists that they cannot squash our spirit.
 Though I notice that there are not any IKEA's in either Afghanistan or Iraq or the caves of Pakistan that Osama is likely hiding out in.
 At least not yet.
 Now that Atlanta has one, I figure that Baghdad must be next.